2023: The Good, The Bad, The Surprising, & The Disappointing

 Expend4bles

-I commend The Expendables for waiting until the fourth film before loosing its identity.
+I have to give The Expendables credit for waiting until the fourth film before losing its identity.

 MOST SURPRISING